julienijs/Linguistic-complexity/README.md

 ## Experiment 1: EDGe corpus

 ### Overview of the experiment
-more TBA
+#### General idea
+We want to access the morphological and syntactic complexity of Dutch, English and German over time using information theoretic metrics.

+#### Morphological complexity
+Morphological distortion is achieved by randomly deleting 10% of all characters in a file.
 The morphological complexity ratio is calculated as follow:

 $$ morphological \\ complexity \\ ratio = - {mc \\over c}$$

 where mc is the compressed file size in bytes after morphological distortion, and c is the compressed file size in bytes before distortion.

+#### Syntactic complexity
+Syntactic distortion is achieved by randomly deleting 10% of all tokens in a file.
 The syntactic complexity ratio or the word order rigidity ratio is calculated as follows:

 $$ syntactic \\ complexity \\ ratio = - {sc \\over c}$$